 - 2nd SenseAsia Sensory & Consumer Science conference (Shanghai, 2016) ............
 Chair of Scientific Committee

 Selected recent invited conference presentations & lectures

-- Festival della Scienza, Genoa, Italy, October 28 - Nov 3, 2013
+- Questione Di Gusto Festival della Scienza, Genova, Italy, October 28 - Nov 3, 2013

 - Why we like the foods we do The Science of Taste symposium, Copenhagen, August 11–12, 2014

 - The development of flavor perception & preference.
 European Chemosensory Research Organisation conference, 10–14 September, 2014, Dijon, France